microsoft/IoT-For-Beginners/README.md

 Each project is be based around real-world hardware available to students and hobbyists.
 Each project looks into the specific project domain, providing relevant background knowledge.
 To be a successful developer it helps to understand the domain in which you are solving problems, providing this background knowledge allows students to think about their IoT solutions and learnings in the context of the kind of real-world problem that they might be asked to solve as an IoT developer.
 Students learn the 'why' of the solutions they are building, and get an appreciation of the end user.

+## Hardware

 We have two choices of IoT hardware to use for the projects depending on personal preference, programming language knowledge or preferences, learning goals and availability.
 We have also provided a 'virtual hardware' version for those who don't have access to hardware, or want to learn mode before committing to a purchase.
-You can read more and find a 'shopping list' on the [hardware page](./hardware.md).
+You can read more and find a 'shopping list' on the [hardware page](./hardware.md), including links to buy complete kits from our friends at Seeed Studio.

 > 💁 Find our [Code of Conduct](CODE_OF_CONDUCT.md), [Contributing](CONTRIBUTING.md), and [Translation](TRANSLATIONS.md) guidelines.
 We welcome your constructive feedback!

 ## Each lesson includes:

-- optional sketchnote
+- sketchnote
 - optional supplemental video
 - pre-lesson warmup quiz
 - written lesson